NASFAA Presentation Speakers

 NASFAA Officers

-Brad Barnett, MS, AFC®, CPFM, FAAC®, NASFAA National Chair
+Brad Barnett, MS, AFC®, CPFM, FAAC®, Past National Chair

-Sessions: Can You Afford ($) To Work in Financial Aid?, Developing Your Personal Mission Statement, General Session: NASFAA Update, Including a Journey from Poverty…Helped By A Financial Aid Officer, How One School Estimated the Impact of the New FAFSA, and How You Can Too, Investing for the Long-Term When the Stock Market Freaks You Out!, NASFAA Update, Pensions, 403b's, IRA's, Roths…Explaining The Options and Why You Need to Get in the Game, and Using NASFAA Tools
+Sessions: Can You Afford ($) To Work in Financial Aid?, Developing Your Personal Mission Statement, General Session: NASFAA Update, Including a Journey from Poverty…Helped By A Financial Aid Officer, How One School Estimated the Impact of the New FAFSA, and How You Can Too, NASFAA Update, Pensions, 403b's, IRA's, Roths…Explaining The Options and Why You Need to Get in the Game, and Using NASFAA Tools

 Justin Draeger, NASFAA President